 Food waste is not only produced by consumers but also by various food service facilities like restaurants, bakeries, bars, etc. If your business falls in the food service industry, you may also want to carry out food waste audits.
 Here’s how to go about food waste auditing:

-Waste diversion is the process of diverting waste materials from a company or facility to reprocessing centers like a recycling or composting center instead of a landfill.
-Waste diversion rates refer to the rate at which you divert waste from your facility without burning them or sending them to the landfill.
+The waste diversion process is diverting waste materials from a company or facility to reprocessing centers like a recycling or composting center instead of a landfill.
+Waste diversion rates refer to the rate at which you divert waste from your facility without burning it or sending it to the landfill.

-To calculate your waste diversion rate, you need to start with waste audits.
-Typically, when completing your audit, you will need to group your waste into categories like recyclable items, compostable items, and general trash.
+You need to start with waste audits to calculate your waste diversion rate.
+Typically, when completing your audit, you must group your waste into categories like recyclable, compostable, and general trash.

 With data from your audit, you can find out the weight of each bag your organization collects.
 To calculate waste diversion rates, divide the weight of diverted waste by the weight of all the waste multiplied by 100.